openstack/designate/doc/source/architecture.rst

 Message Queue
 -----------------------
-Designate uses oslo.rpc for messaging between components, therefore it inherits a requirement for a supported messaging bus (RabbitMQ, Qpid, ZeroMQ etc).
+Designate uses oslo.rpc for messaging between components, therefore it inherits a requirement for a supported messaging bus (such as RabbitMQ, Qpid or ZeroMQ).
 Typically this means a RabbitMQ setup is dedicated to Designate, but as only a single virtualhost is required for a normal installation, you’re free to use other RabbitMQ instances as you see fit.

 .. _database: